 LAKE MINNETONKA FISHING REPORT

 Consisting of numerous bays connected by man-made channels, Lake Minnetonka can seem like a huge puzzle that will leave you scratching your head.
 Coupled with the fact that each bay varies in water clarity and bottom composition, you'll quickly understand why this body of water is widely considered as the most challenging tournament fishery in the state.
-Trevor puts together fishing reports throughout each season to help you narrow down the techniques and areas you need to focus on to help you spend more time catching fish!
+Trevor puts together fishing reports throughout each season to help you narrow down the areas you need to focus on to help you spend more time catching fish!
+His reports include the most productive baits and techniques in addition to the water temperature so you're ready for any conditions.

 Lake Minnetonka Fishing Report